ocademy-ai/machine-learning/TRANSLATIONS.md

 ### THANK YOU

 We truly appreciate your efforts!
-With your help, we can make our material more widely accessible and help people around the world learn more about machine learning.
+With your help, we can make our material more widely accessible and help people around the world learn more about Data Science, Machine Learning, and Deep Learning.